rhysd/Shiba/v2/bench/assets/actionlint.md

 Some mappings must include specific keys.
 For example, job mappings must include `runs-on:` and `steps:`.

 And duplicate keys are not allowed.
-In workflow syntax, comparing keys is **case insensitive**.
+In workflow syntax, comparing some keys is **case insensitive**.
 For example, the job ID `test` in lower case and the job ID `TEST` in upper case are not able to exist in the same workflow.

 actionlint checks these missing required keys and duplicate keys while parsing, and reports an error.